 You should always have a little bit of wiggle room in your budget, just in case you have to buy something that is not on sale, you are overcharged at the store and didn’t catch it, the price of your favorite brand of cheese goes up… you never know what is going to happen, so always give yourself some room to breathe.

-After you have determined what your grocery budget is going to be, add another $10-$20 per month as wiggle room.
+After you have determined what your grocery budget is going to be, add another $10-$20 per month as a wiggle room.
 Just in case.
-If you don’t need it one month, carry it forward to the next month.
+If you don’t need it for one month, carry it forward to the next month.
 At the very end of the year, if you still have money left over, use it to stockpile groceries that you are running low on.

 If you really want to lower your grocery bill, creating a budget is one step you don’t want to skip.
-Remember to keep this budget in mind every time you are out shopping for groceries, and always aim to only spend what you have budgeted for the week.
+Remember to keep this budget in mind every time you are out shopping for groceries and always aim to only spend what you have budgeted for the week.

 After you have been using a grocery budget for a few weeks, it will become much easier to stick to that allotted amount for groceries, and you never know – you may actually enjoy sticking to a budget (I personally find it to be a fun game!).